DevonWieczorek/Local-Wordpress-Docker-Network/README.md

 # Redirect Broken Images
 For images that live on your Production site but not Staging or Development, you will need to reach out to WPEngine to set up a general redirect for you.
 To learn how, you can follow <a href="https://github.com/FluentCo/local_docker_network/wiki/Special-Redirects">these instructions</a>.

+# Set up a Cron Job to Sync the Database
+In order to make sure our Development and Staging environments accurately reflect the Production environment, we have a cron job that backs up the production database daily and imports it into the other environments.

+To set up this job in Gitlab, follow <a href="https://github.com/FluentCo/local_docker_network/wiki/Scheduled-Database-Sync">this tutorial</a>.

 # Tips & Tricks

 ## View running containers